zetaops/ulakbus-ui/README.md

 - Commit by little changes

 ###Code:
+- DRY - don't repeat yourself (no idea? read this: https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)
 - Use comments to explain what your code does
 - Code clean and neat
 - Name variables, objects with expository words

 ###Test:
+- Follow this guide to write effective test cases: http://www.softwaretestinghelp.com/how-to-write-effective-test-cases-test-cases-procedures-and-definitions/
+- Tests must be cover as much as possible of your code.

 ##Must Reads: